nvana/RedMon/README.md

 ## Testing
 Unit tests are not implemented yet.
-For now, you can check code quelity using
+For now, you can check code quality using
 `npm run eslint`